BirchKwok/lynsedb/docs/deployment/cluster-deployment.md

 Before accepting production traffic:

 - shard nodes have persistent data directories;
-- the coordinator state file is on persistent storage;
+- metadata owner shard data directories are on persistent storage;
 - coordinator-to-shard HTTP and derived RPC ports are reachable;
 - shard authentication is configured if the shard network is not fully trusted;
 - coordinator access is protected by network policy or a proxy;